MajorZiploc/dotfiles/README.md

 ## Purpose
-For automating the setup of a developer machine Currently only tested and in use on a Windows 10 machine.
+For automating the setup of a developer machine

 ## Tools
 Makes use of:
-- chocolatey
+- chocolatey package manager
 - vim
-- git bash
+- bash
+- apt package manager
+- tmux
+- pwsh (cross platform powershell)

 ## Installs
 - chocolatey packages
-- wsl ubuntu packages
+- apt packages
 - bash configs
 - vim configs
+- vscode configs

 ## Install scripts - ALWAYS read scripts you are going to execute!!!!

-### Warning - The following script with override any files in the destination.
-It copys to locations such as the home directory!!
+### Warning - The following script will override any files in the destination.
+It copies to locations such as the home directory!!
 ### It is highly recommended to back up your current settings!!!!
+### The copy process makes use of sed substitutions that can affect the configs and the currently running scripts.
+See the substitutions for your os in ./setup/<os>/scripts/substitution.sh

 Use the copy.sh scripts found in ./setup/[windows|wsl_ubuntu|mac]/scripts/copy.sh to copy over vscode keybindings and settings, vim, bash settings, tasks, and clipboard files.
 It will also clone a vim plugin manager, Vundle.